Fiscal and Compliance Monitoring

 Benefits of the Program

-Each fiscal year, City departments develop the monitoring pool and determine whether nonprofit contractors in that pool should receive a site visit or self-assessment Each nonprofit contractor must receive a site visit at least once every 3rd fiscal year.
+Each fiscal year, City departments develop the monitoring pool and determine whether nonprofit contractors in that pool should receive an expanded monitoring (formally known as a site visit) or a core monitoring (formally known as a self-assessment).
+Each nonprofit contractor must receive an expanded monitoring at least once every third fiscal year.

 A 1-year waiver from citywide monitoring may be granted under special circumstances and as a result of exceptionally good fiscal and compliance performance by a nonprofit.
 Nonprofits qualifying for a waiver are nominated by departments and approved by the Steering Committee during the risk assessment process.
-In order to qualify for the waiver, the nonprofit must submit all invoices and external audits to the City on time, have no monitoring or audit findings in the last 2 fiscal years, and have received a monitoring site visit in the last 2 years.
+In order to qualify for the waiver, the nonprofit must submit all invoices and external audits to the City on time, have no monitoring or audit findings in the last 2 fiscal years, and have received an expanded monitoring in the last two years.

 Training Series for City Monitors - 2018